 My first thought was it must be a networking issue.
 The only piece of gear between the computer and the printer was a network switch.
 An energy efficient network switch.
 And how do those switches save energy?
 They cut power on unused ports.
 You probably see where I’m going with this.

 I decided to do some research on a similar topic.
 I found that people were having problems using wake-on-lan (WOL) with some green switches.
 WOL is a method of remotely waking a sleeping computer by sending it a WOL data packet.
 It appears some green switches would simply not send any data down a line with a sleeping device on the other end.
 Feature or bug?
 BUG!
 It broke the WOL standard.
 Luckily there’s a large enough hacker community that plays around with WOL for computers.
-That community debugged the WOL problem.
-My assumption was that if a computer wouldn’t receive a WOL packet while sleeping, a printer wouldn’t receive printout data while sleeping either.
+That community dioscovered the WOL problem, and I was able to make the connection to my printer issue.
+My assumption was that if a computer wouldn’t receive a WOL packet while sleeping, a printer wouldn’t wake to receive printout data while sleeping either.

 I replaced the naughty trickster D-Link DGS-2208 with a business level HP ProCurve 1410-8G which was known to handle WOL correctly.
 The laser printers are back to printing instantly!
 No more running to the printer to power cycle them.